 Present population status and threats to the species:

-During the entire period of survey in Western Ghats of Karnataka, Kerala and Tamil Nadu, the population of Travancore tortoise reported to be a common and the frequency of encounter of the species in the wild may vary with many factors.
+During the entire period of survey in Western Ghats of Karnataka, Kerala and Tamil Nadu, the population of the Travancore tortoise reported to be a common and the frequency of encounter of the species in the wild may vary with many factors.
 However, it is difficult to estimate and ascertain the exact population of the species in the wild.
 The frequency of encounter of the species during active searches depends on various factors where during survey in Kerala when we entered the forest, suddenly there was good rain, this results in good sightings of Travancore tortoise, as it emerged out of the hide, started moving one after the other in Pariyaram range.
 The species might be more abundant in relatively undisturbed habitats.
 During our survey in Karian Shola in Anamalai hills, in the same locality previously sighted by earlier researcher, surveyed and searched we were not sighted any individual.

 Throughout its distribution, the species have been hunted and consumed for meat and in some places, it is used for medicinal purpose as well.
 In some place the tortoises are also reared as pets until they attain large size suitable for consumption.
 Kani tribals also use charred shell mixed with oil as a cure for external injuries and skin rashes [2] Habitat alteration and fragmentation of forest due to hydroelectric reservoirs is known from almost all areas where the tortoise occurs [2].
 Human settlement nearby forest and cultivation of tea plantation also affect the species distribution and diversity in many places.